Deep Blue Something (album)

 Deep Blue Something is the fourth studio album by alternative rock band Deep Blue Something.
 It was released on Aezra in 2001.

 Details

-While this is the band's forth album, it was only the third to release in the US, as Byzantium never was.
+While this is the band's fourth album, it was only the third to be released in the US, as Byzantium never was.
 This is likely why five tracks from Byzantium were included in this album, alongside the eight new tracks.